John Peterman

-John Peterman (born 1941) is an American catalog and retail entrepreneur from Lexington, Kentucky, who operates the J. Peterman Company.
+John Peterman (born 29 January 1941) is an American catalog and retail entrepreneur from Lexington, Kentucky, who operates the J. Peterman Company.
 He grew up in West Nyack, New York as the son of a banker and secretary.
 He is known for founding the J. Peterman Company after finding a cowboy duster on a business trip.
 He is also known for being fictionalized in the TV series Seinfeld.
-Peterman was also a minor-league baseball player, Kentucky rancher, and author.
+Peterman was also a Minor League Baseball player, Kentucky rancher, and author.

 Early life

 Peterman was the third of four children born to Charles and Sally Peterman.
 He had two brothers and a sister.
 Charles Peterman became a loan officer and, later, the assistant vice president of the Irving Trust Co. after working his way up from the mailroom.
 John Peterman grew up in Van Houten Fields, an agrarian commune in West Nyack, New York.
 Those who were part of the community built their own houses and grew a portion of their own food.
 Peterman learned to garden, tend chickens, and participate in other physical labor.
 His mother worked as an administrative assistant after her children started school.

-As a high schooler, Peterman attended Clarkstown High School and participated in basketball, baseball, and football.
+Peterman attended Clarkstown High School and participated in basketball, baseball, and football.
 He was recognized in the local newspaper for his performance in all three sports.
 In baseball, he played second base and was voted All-P.S.A.L Baseball first team selection as a second baseman.
 He graduated from Clarkstown High School in 1960.